SC920-7-SP-CO:

 Module description

-This interdisciplinary module begins from the premise that human rights can only be understood in historical, political and social contexts, and that these are heavily bound up with cultural domination.
-Specifically, we will be looking at past and ongoing colonialism as a major source of contemporary human rights problems concerning minorities, indigenous peoples, migrants and refugees.
+This interdisciplinary module begins from the premise that human rights can only be understood in historical, political, and social contexts and that these are heavily bound up with cultural domination.
+Specifically, we will be looking at past and ongoing colonialism as a complicating factor in understanding human rights, especially those pertaining to minorities, indigenous peoples, migrants, and refugees.

 Module aims